MtCorcini/Dialogue-System-2D/README.md

 # Dialogue-System

-Dialogue System 2D was developed with the idea of adding more immersion and freedom to the developer, providing in a simple way a system much requested by the internet and community of independent developers
+Dialogue System 2D was developed with the idea of adding more immersion and freedom to the developer, providing in<br/>
+a simple way a system much requested by the internet and community of independent developers

 # Links
- * Demonstration of it working
+ * Demonstration of it working<br/>
 Youtube :

- * In case of doubt, contact me on my personal instagram.
+ * In case of doubt, contact me on my personal instagram.<br/>
 Instagram : https://www.instagram.com/mtcorcini/

 # Observation
-Part of the Dialogo scripts I got from an internet(Youtube) tutorial, the rest I implemented with my own code (if you who created it recognize the part of your code that is there, contact me to leave the credits)
+Part of the Dialogo scripts I got from an internet(Youtube) tutorial, the rest I implemented with my own code<br/>
+(if you who created it recognize the part of your code that is there, contact me to leave the credits)

 # The Velle´s Tale
-The Ville´sTale is my indie game in development
+The Ville´sTale is my indie game in development<br/>

- * Follow us to more news about the game
+ * Follow us to more news about the game<br/>
 Instagram : https://www.instagram.com/dawnshardpro/